 As we collect evidence provided to us by our ever-expanding group, we’ve come up with a few good remedies.
 Anxiolytic drugs are known to “relieve anxiety”.
 Many of us suffer from anxiety ranging from slight to severe impairment.
 It is wise to note that some drugs, such as Bacopa, have enhanced efficacy after chronic administration.
 Others, such as Tenoten, are applied sublingually and can be used to treat acute anxiety.
-We offer guidance to those in an otherwise dark area.
 Any of the information here is not to be used or substituted for medical advice.

 Bacopa monnieri (also known as Brahmi) is one of the most important herbs in Ayurvedic medicine.
 It has been used for centuries as a mental tonic originating in India.